Our Programs & Services

 The Canada Goose Program (CGP) offers training to prepare job seekers for direct placement and long-term employment with Canada Goose in Winnipeg.

-OFE and Canada Goose have partnered together to help over 850 people become employed as Sewing Machine Operators, Material Handlers and Laminators.
+OFE and Canada Goose have partnered together to help over 1200+ people become employed as Sewing Machine Operators, Material Handlers and Laminators.
 Canada Goose offers full-time employment, a comprehensive benefits package, production bonuses, paid holidays, and a pension plan.
-The program includes two weeks of job specific training at OFE and two to four weeks of paid machine operator training at Canada Goose.
+The program includes one week of job specific training at OFE and two to four weeks of paid machine operator training at Canada Goose.

 OFE provides plant tours and on-going coaching and support to help job seekers transition into full-time employment at Canada Goose.
 Applicants do not require prior sewing experience; all of the required training is provided and is free to OFE participants.
 This type of work will appeal to individuals who gain job satisfaction completing tasks and are quick learners with the ability to work in a fast-paced environment.